 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
+Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.

-Nothing in this job description restricts management’s right to assign or reassign duties and responsibilities to this job at any time.
+Disclaimer: Nothing in this job description restricts management’s right to assign or reassign duties and responsibilities to this job at any time.